Skip to content

 - deploy

-• All stages are executed sequentially.
-If any stage fails, the next one will not start and the pipeline will end with an error.
+• All stages run sequentially.
+If any stage fails, the next one does not start and the pipeline ends with an error.

-• If all stages are successfully completed, the pipeline is considered successfully executed.
+• If all these stages are completed successfully, the pipeline is considered successfully executed.

 include